 Is Ugu the Same as Ugwu Leaf?

+Yes, they both refer to the same thing.
 “Ugwu” is how it is often pronounced in spoken Nigerian Pidgin while “Ugu” is the spelling you might see in written forms.